Isopropyl alcohol: Properties

+Isopropyl alcohol becomes increasingly viscous with decreasing temperature and freezes at −89.5 C. Mixtures with water have higher freezing points: 99% at -89.5 C, 91% (the azeotrope) at -75.5 C, and 70% at -61.7 C.

 Isopropyl alcohol has a maximal absorbance at 205 nm in an ultraviolet-visible spectrum.

 Reactions

 Isopropyl alcohol can be oxidized to acetone, which is the corresponding ketone.
 This can be achieved using oxidizing agents such as chromic acid, or by dehydrogenation of isopropyl alcohol over a heated copper catalyst:

 Isopropyl alcohol is often used as both solvent and hydride source in the Meerwein-Ponndorf-Verley reduction and other transfer hydrogenation reactions.
 Isopropyl alcohol may be converted to 2-bromopropane using phosphorus tribromide, or dehydrated to propene by heating with sulfuric acid.

 Like most alcohols, isopropyl alcohol reacts with active metals such as potassium to form alkoxides that are called isopropoxides.
 With titanium tetrachloride, isopropyl alcohol reacts to give titanium isopropoxide:

 This and similar reactions are often conducted in the presence of base.

 The reaction with aluminium is initiated by a trace of mercury to give aluminium isopropoxide.

 History

+Isopropyl alcohol was first synthesized by the chemist Alexander William Williamson in 1853.
+He achieved this by heating a mixture of propene and sulfuric acid.

-In 1920, Standard Oil first produced isopropyl alcohol by hydrating propene.
+Standard Oil produced isopropyl alcohol by hydrating propene.
 Isopropyl alcohol was oxidized to acetone for the preparation of cordite, a smokeless, low explosive propellant.